Murderbot (TV series)

-Murderbot is an American science fiction action comedy television series created by Paul Weitz and Chris Weitz for Apple TV+.
+Murderbot is an American science fiction action comedy television series created by Paul Weitz and Chris Weitz for Apple TV.
 It is based on All Systems Red, the first book of the series The Murderbot Diaries by Martha Wells, who serves as a consulting producer.
 The series stars Alexander Skarsgård as the titular character.
-The first season premiered on May 16, 2025.
+The first season premiered on May 16, 2025, and received positive reviews.
 In July 2025, the series was renewed for a second season.

 Premise

-A media-obsessed private security construct (manufactured from cloned human tissue and mechanical parts), calling itself Murderbot, must hide its newly acquired autonomy, while completing dangerous assignments and being simultaneously drawn to humans and appalled at their weakness.
+A media-obsessed private security construct (manufactured from cloned human tissue and mechanical parts) calling itself Murderbot must hide its newly acquired autonomy while completing dangerous assignments and being simultaneously drawn to humans, and appalled by their weaknesses.